MicrosoftDocs/minecraft-creator/creator/TestDocs/CommandBlocks.md

 ### Scoreboard

 The Scoreboard is a gameplay system that exists within Minecraft that can keep track of players, objectives, and score values.
-The scoreboard enables Creators a wide use of options to create unique gameplay styles.
+The scoreboard enables c a wide use of options to create unique gameplay styles.
 In this tutorial, you will have a single objective and value in order to track when a player has completed the task.

 1. In Minecraft, Open up the chat dialogue box (T or Enter on Windows 10 OS)
 1. Enter the following command: `/scoreboard objectives add wool_placed dummy`.